Kinegraph-X/Wav2Lip_resident/readme.md

 python worker.py
 ```

-If your using tunnelling, specify the URL of the tunnel :
+If you're using tunnelling (or any distant server), specify the URL of the server/tunnel :
 ```shell
 python worker.py --ngrok_addr "your_ngrok_endpoint.app"
 ```